Am I Eligible? (Common Scenarios)

 - Bank Account Details (Cancelled Cheque)

-- Proof of Business Address (Electricity Bill/Rent Agreement)
+- Proof of Business Address (Bill/Rent Agreement)

 - Digital Signature (DSC) for Companies/LLP